cu-ecen-aeld/assignments-3-and-later-aasu8675/assignments/assignment7/faulty-oops.md

 The full disassembly of the faulty module can be found in the [faulty-oops-disassembly.txt](./faulty-oops-disassembly.txt)

-The error occurs in the faulty_write section, the disassembly is shown below:
+* The error occurs in the faulty_write section which is of interest while debugging the issue: the disassembly of the faulty write section is shown below:

 ```
 Disassembly of section .text: